matteofilia/tessera/DEV_LOG.md

 ## Feb 26, 2025

 Have been feeling very tired this past week.
 Got some work done on the website, so that is good.
 Not sure why I am so tired as of recently.
 Burnout?
 Maybe.
 Either that or something else.
 Hopefully things get better in a couple days or so and we go back to making progress.
 All we can do right now is wait and hope that things get better.
 I am still committed to this project, not giving up yet!

+## Apr 25, 2025

+Alright, jumping back into things.
+Added some CSS styling to make the web page mobile-aware.
+Would like to continue doing more work but have been so mentally tired as of lately.
+Going to try a new approach (CBT for mental fatigue) and we will see if things go better.
+I am tentatively hopeful.
+I CAN finish this project, if I put my mind to it (hopefully).